MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

 -----------------

 * `Anaconda <https://www.anaconda.com/download>`_: Python version and environment manager
 * `MATLAB <https://www.mathworks.com/products/matlab.html>`_: Version 2021b and above.
-The `MHKiT-MATLAB Compatiability Matrix has complete details <https://github.com/MHKiT-Software/MHKiT-MATLAB?tab=readme-ov-file#software-requirements>`_.
+The `MHKiT-MATLAB Compatibility Matrix has complete details <https://github.com/MHKiT-Software/MHKiT-MATLAB?tab=readme-ov-file#software-requirements>`_.

 .. note::
-   Installing and using MHKiT with Anaconda is required for MHKiT-MATLAB.
-Other types of Python installations may work, but Anaconda provides a standardized Python installation and usage process that works consistently with MATLAB.
+   We strongly recommend using Anaconda to manage Python and its dependencies.
+For MHKiT-MATLAB other variations of Python installations may work, but Anaconda provides a standardized Python installation and usage process that works consistently with MATLAB.

 .. _installation-section: